big-data-lab-umbc/MODIS_Aggregation/examples/README.md

 Folder local_execution shows our [Dask](https://dask.org/) based sample code to call our MODIS aggregation code to run serially (no parallelization) on a single machine.
 MODIS_Aggregation_Local.py will call MODIS_Aggregation functions to conduct aggregation.

 # Dask based Distributed Execution
 Folder dask_based_distributed_execution shows our [Dask](https://dask.org/) based sample code to call our MODIS aggregation code to run on a distributed cluster.
-MODIS_Aggregation_DASK.slurm will need to be submitted to the cluster's scheduler.
-Within the slurm file, MODIS_Aggregation_DASK.py is called to call MODIS_Aggregation functions in parallel.
+MODIS_Aggregation_DASK.slurm will need to be submitted to the cluster's scheduler to allocate one node.
+Within the slurm file, MODIS_Aggregation_DASK.py first requests additional compute nodes via its SLURMCluster() and scale () functions, then calls MODIS_Aggregation functions in parallel on the nodes.

 To run the code, additional libraries in the requirements_dask.txt should be installed first.

 # MPI based Distributed Execution
 Folder mpi_based_distributed_execution shows our [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) based sample code to call our MODIS aggregation code to run on a distributed cluster.
-MODIS_Aggregation_MPI.slurm will need to be submitted to the cluster's scheduler.
-Within the slurm file, MODIS_Aggregation_MPI.py is called to call MODIS_Aggregation functions in parallel.
+MODIS_Aggregation_MPI.slurm will need to be submitted to the cluster's scheduler to allocate all nodes required by the execution.
+Within the slurm file, MODIS_Aggregation_MPI.py calls MODIS_Aggregation functions in parallel on the nodes allocated.

 To run the code, additional libraries in the requirements_mpi.txt should be installed first.

 # Auxiliary Files
 The csv files on the top folder are example input files the above three execution approaches will use as inputs.